-These tests will be both set and marked externally, and the results will be used to measure your child’s progress and the school’s performance.
+These tests will be marked externally, and the results will be used to measure your child’s progress and the school’s performance.
 Your child’s marks will be used in conjunction with teacher assessment to give a broader picture of their attainment.

 |Key Stage 2 Reading

 The reading test will provisionally be a single paper with questions based on one 800-word text and two passages of 300 words.
 Your child will have one hour, including reading time, to complete the test.

 There will be a selection of question types, including:

 Ranking/ordering, e.g. ‘Number the events below to show the order in which they happen in the story’

 |Key Stage 2 grammar, punctuation and spelling test